scala/scala-lang/_posts/2022-00-00-signature-polymorphic-methods.md

 Signature polymorphism means that the `AnyRef`s here are just placeholders for types to be supplied later.

-To see this work in practice, let's adapt one of the examples in the Javadoc.
+To see this work in practice, let's adapt an example from the Javadoc.
 From Scala, we'll make a reflective call to the `replace` method on a `String`: